-On December 27, 2023, the Government of Bermuda announced the implementation of a 15% corporate income tax, which became effective on January 1, 2025.
-Therefore, our profits generated on or after January 1, 2025 in Bermuda (except for profits earned by our joint ventures and managed funds) are subject to a 15% CIT.
-We generally expect that the profits generated in Bermuda on or after January 1, 2025 by our joint ventures and managed funds, except to the extent those profits are attributable to redeemable noncontrolling interests, will also be taxed at 15% as a result of the enactment or expected enactment of provisions similar to the GloBE Rules by many of the jurisdictions in which we operate.
-These changes have impacted our results for the first quarter of 2025, and we expect our income taxes will increase in the future.
-On January 15, 2025, the OECD issued administrative guidance, which, if incorporated into the laws of the jurisdictions in which up taxes to the extent the net deferred tax asset that we established upon enactment of the CIT in 2023 pursuant to the economic transition adjustment is utilized after 2026.
-We believe that the flexible global operating model that we have utilized will continue to prove resilient.
+The Bermuda CIT became effective on January 1, 2025.
+Therefore, our profits generated on or after January 1, 2025 in Bermuda (except for profits earned by our joint ventures and managed funds) are subject to a 15% corporate income tax.
+Furthermore, we generally expect that the profits generated in Bermuda on or after January 1, 2025 by our joint ventures and managed funds, except to the extent those profits are attributable to redeemable noncontrolling interests, will also be taxed at 15% as a result of the enactment or expected enactment of provisions similar to the GloBE Rules by many of the jurisdictions in which we operate.
+Our consolidated effective tax rate has increased in 2025 as a result of these changes.
+Our effective tax rate, which is based upon the expected annual effective tax rate, may fluctuate from period to period based on the relative mix of income or loss reported by jurisdiction and the varying tax rates in each jurisdiction.